vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 On 2024-11-25, I added 10 lb dumb bells to my weight-lifting sequence.
 For the full sequence as well as its history, see [here](../../profile-information/physical-exercise/weight-lifting-exercises-with-history.md).

+## 2024-11-27: skipped breath holds and strength exercises

+On 2024-11-27, I skipped breath holds (mainly because I forgot and then decided later it's not worth doing later).
+I also skipped strength exercises due to time constraints (I did not want to delay eating too much, and also was worried about exacerbating pain due to my anal swelling).

+I did other exercises (jogging, hand grippers, standing-on-one-leg-with-eyes-closed, standing-on-toes-with-eyes-closed).